 Starting in July of 1951, Lewis C. Olive, Jr. attended West Point.
 In December of 1951, he received the Army Commendation Ribbon for helping to rescue several persons in a burning building in Syracuse, NY.
 In 1952, Olive was considered an Olympic track prospect, and he was hoping to become a member of the 1956 U.S. Olympic track team running the mile.
 His best time in 1953 was 4:11.
 The American record was 4:02:4 held by Wes Santee of Kansas.
 Lewis C. Olive, Jr. was the first African American captain of the West Point track team.
 He did not make the Olympics, but was All-American and held the school record for the mile.

-In June of 1955, Lewis C. Olive, Jr. became the few African Americans from Kentucky to graduate from West Point Military Academy.
+In June of 1955, Lewis C. Olive, Jr. became one of the few African Americans from Kentucky to graduate from West Point Military Academy.
 [Charles D. Young was the first African American from Kentucky to graduate from West Point.]
 After his graduation, First Lt.
 Lewis C. Olive, Jr. was with the Strategic Air Command of the U.S. Air Force.
 In 1966, he was a captain and had been in the Air Force for 11 years.
 He received a number of recognitions.
 In 1971, Olive was no longer in the military, and he served as the Director of Veteran Affairs for the National Urban League.
 Louis C. Olive, Jr. was living in New York when he died in 2006.

 Sources: see Lewis Cortez Olive, Jr. at Find A Grave; "World brotherhood is keynote of commencement at Central High," The Courier-Journal, 06/01/1948, p.18; "First Kentucky Negro enrolls at West Point," The Courier-Journal, 07/08/1951, p.14; "Cadet, son of man here, cited for rescue work," The Courier-Journal, 12/13/151, p.36; "Louisville miler hopes to make 1956 Olympics, "The Courier-Journal, 08/06/1953, p.23; "Louisville Negro is graduated from West Point," The Courier-Journal, 06/10/1955, p.19; "Olive heads Chestnut 'Y' annual drive: 3 Sons service officers," The Courier-Journal, 03/03/1959, p.11; Earl Ruby, "Ruby's Report: Capt.
 Olive (as in branch) is due 3rd military honor," The Courier-Journal, 06/17/1966, p.B6; Jerry T. Baulch, "Disabled vets hardest hit by unemployment," Messenger and Inquirer, 04/19/1971, front page; U.S. Social Security Death Index (Ancestry); see Lewis Cortez Olive, Jr. webpage at WestPoint.org.